As the MBA program moves further, things start to get more intense.

-As the program moves further, things start to get more intense with the hard knowledge becoming indeed hard, with more complex finance problems, challenging strategy cases, supply chain and operations discussions and accounting due work picking up.
+The hard knowledge is becoming indeed hard.
+There are more complex finance problems, challenging strategy cases, supply chain and operations discussions and accounting work picking up.
 But then again, an MBA program is composed of many other facets than the hard skills.
-This week, for instance, we elected our representative committees, divided into categories that should work with the IMD community in each specific topic.
-To name them: Social, Speakers, Sports, Sustainability and Yearbook committees.
+This week, for instance, we elected our representative committees.
+These are divided into categories that work with the IMD community in each specific topic.
+This year’s IMD MBA Student Committees are: Social, Speakers, Sports, Sustainability and Yearbook.

 The determination of the participants was delegated for the class to self-organize.
-All went smoothly, and with enough time for a political event to take place, with campaigns, elections, arguments and promises of agendas.
+All went smoothly.
+There was even enough time for a political event to take place, with campaigns, elections, arguments and promises of agendas.
 After a very democratic process, the elected parties were:

-I congratulate all my colleagues for the election and proudly take a place in the sustainability committee.
+I congratulate all my colleagues for the election and proudly take a place in the Sustainability Committee.
 This was a personal achievement and I believe that much learning will be taken from it.
-For sure it won’t be an easy task, specially being a parallel endeavour on this intense program, but sustainability is a cause I personally have a deep interest and belief in, and I am very happy to have the opportunity to work with these people and the IMD community on the subject.
+For sure it won’t be an easy task, specially being a parallel endeavour on this intense program.
+However sustainability is a cause I personally have a deep interest and belief in.
+I am therefore very happy to have the opportunity to work with these people and the IMD community on the subject.

-Hope we can keep up with the expectations and excel on another aspect of this experience.
+Hope we can keep up with the expectations and excel on another aspects of this experience.